 Just because your child has been arrested or detained doesn’t mean that their future is ruined.
 They have certain rights and protections under the law.
 They will also have the opportunity to present arguments in their defense.
 A strong defense can be the difference between a conviction and walking away without consequence.

 At Suhre & Associates, our Louisville criminal attorneys will argue any defense that might help your child beat the charges against them.
 These might include:

 - Lack of harm to other persons or property, or

 - Violation of Constitutional rights.

 We’ll also present any mitigating factors that could help to limit the consequence of a juvenile conviction.
 For example, we’ll point out that this is your child’s first offense or that it’s in everyone’s best interest to allow you, the parents, to handle the situation.
 Our attorneys are persuasive and have a history of getting the best results for our clients.
 You can trust us to fight for your child and their future.

 Call Our Louisville Juvenile Crimes Attorney For Help

 Has your child been arrested for a crime or juvenile offense in Louisville?
 Don’t hesitate to contact the experienced juvenile crimes attorneys at Suhre & Associates for help.
 We’ll get to work on your child’s case right away and stand by them throughout the juvenile proceedings.
 Our goal is to minimize the consequences of their arrest and get them back home with you as soon as possible.

-Your first consultation is free, so call our Jefferson County law office today to learn more.
+Your first consultation is free, so call our Louisville, KY, office today to learn more.